styled-components/styled-components-website/sections/faqs/migration-v5.md

 npm install styled-components@^5.0.0 react@^16.8 react-dom@^16.8 react-is@^16.8
 ```

+If you're using React Native, you'll need at least v0.59 (the first version to support hooks.)

 _That's it._ 💥

+---

 styled-components v5 does not introduce any breaking public API changes, and adds the following: